maxisoft/bitfinex-dumper/README.md

 ## Description
 This project builds an orderbooks historical sqlite database.
-Such database may allow one to develop investment strategies, charts, analysis, ... without relying on external services (ie just from your own and raw data from cex).
+Such database may allow one to develop investment strategies, charts, analysis, ... without relying on external services (ie just from your own and raw data from the cex).
-This is a rewritting of a python version into a more standalone, lightweight and performant nim version.
+This is a rewritting of a python version into a more standalone, lightweight and somewhat performant nim version.

 ## Requirement
-A working nim environment with
+A standard working nim environment with
 - recent nim version (tested with nim 1.6)
 - C compiler
 - nimble